DemisEom/SpecAugment/README.md

 -

 ---
-# Working Env.
+## In Implementation
--python 3.7
+In this Implementation, I define funtion "spec_augment"

 ---
-# How to use
+## How to use
 1. install packages
 - pip install -r requirements.txt

 2. run
 - python specAugment.py